fkorotkov/intellij-thrift/README.md

-Plugin to support Thrift language in IntelliJ
+Plugin to support the Apache Thrift language in JetBrains IDE's

 Fork Notes
 ==========